-(2) It offers very affordable top level domain fees, ranging from $13.99 to $15.99, that includes email account, support and most importantly, WhoIs protection.
+(2) It offers very affordable top-level domain fees, ranging from $13.99 to $15.99, which includes email account, support and most importantly, WhoIs protection.

 Your domain purchase is also a standalone product, which means you can bring it along if you decide to host your website in another company.

 (3) There’s no limit to how many posts/pages/media that you can upload to a website.
 SiteRubix helps online businesses to thrive instead of limiting their expansion.

 (4) When it comes to commenting, WordPress is probably one of the best that you can expect out there.
 The native commenting system allows you to set threaded comments up to 10 levels deep.
 This will get a lot of readers engagement going which is also great for your website SEO.

 (5) SiteRubix’s knowledge base resources come in the form of online training provided by Wealthy Affiliate, which is a community that helps people to start their own online business from scratch.
 You’ll learn everything from website building, keyword research to getting highly targeted traffic for your online business.

 Here are just some of the classrooms that you can get involved with for questions and discussions.